atmelino/CNCMaker/README.md

             └── cncmaker.png

+Development

+the shell script named packageCycle.sh creates a new debian package and installs it.

 ===================================
 Improvements:
 - The programs require the python-qt4 package.
 I haven't figured out yet how to make a debian package that requires another package, so for now, I have put the line